5eqn/aevum-lang/README.md

 This makes incremental compilation much more convenient. (?)

-By utilizing incremental compilation, language server and compilation can be much more faster in large project, where each time only a small fraction of code is changed.
+By utilizing incremental compilation, language server and compilation can be much faster in large project, where each time only a small fraction of code is changed.